Arizona Voters Turn Out for Biden

 TUCSON, Ariz.
 (CN) – Former Vice President Joe Biden was coasting to an apparent victory in Arizona’s Democratic presidential preference election Tuesday, extending his delegate lead and leaving Vermont Senator Bernie Sanders a very steep climb to their party’s nomination.

-With 355,000 of 1.3 million ballots tallied an hour after polls closed, Biden held a 41% to 29% lead over his more progressive rival in the Grand Canyon State, where 67 delegates to the national convention are at stake in the presidential preference election, Arizona’s version of a primary.
+With 381,000 of 1.3 million ballots tallied, the Arizona Secretary of State’s Office showed Biden with a 42% to 29% lead over his more progressive rival in the Grand Canyon State, where 67 delegates to the national convention are at stake in the presidential preference election, Arizona’s version of a primary.

+Those numbers did not include Pima County, home to about 1 million of the state’s 7.1 million resident, where Biden held a 44% to 29% lead, according to the Pima County Elections Department.
 Republicans did not hold a primary, opting instead to give all GOP delegates to President Donald Trump.

 From his home in Wilmington, Delaware, Biden highlighted his projected victories in Florida and Illinois and recognized his remaining rival’s contributions to the campaign.